gottfriedleibniz/lmprof/README.md

 --    whenever it is about to start the execution of a new line of code, or when --    it jumps back in the code.
 --
+--    GRAPH: 'Aggregated' activation records are formed by hashing a --                <function_id, parent_id, parent_line>
---    GRAPH: When 'line_freq' is enabled: each aggregated activation records a --      line-execution frequency list (presuming the record is a Lua function).
+--      triple.
+When the 'line_freq' option is enabled: each aggregated --      activation will also record a line-execution frequency list (presuming --      the record is a Lua function).
 --
 --    TRACE: Generates additional timeline events.
 Note, this function should --      never be enabled.